 You might also be interested in these examples:

-Keep it professional and concise
+How to keep it professional and concise

-Include necessary information
+Include the right information

 Express gratitude

-Offer assistance with transition
+Offer help with the transition

-Deliver the letter appropriately
+Deliver the letter the right way

 Follow up